Hygeia: The Greek Goddess of Health

 This catastrophic event resulted in a total breakdown of Athenian society, causing an imbalance of economy, powers, and an overall inability to establish control within the population.

-As you might’ve guessed, maintaining good hygiene and cleanliness within these conditions proved futile.
+Maintaining good hygiene and cleanliness within these conditions proved futile.
 Its absence worsened the situation as more and more people continued to carry the plague and succumb to its ravages.

 As Athens continued to corrode to the plague, the importance of personifying the concept of good health began to be taken seriously.

 And then came Hygeia, the beacon of hope in those dark times.
 Hygeia’s introduction into Athenian culture meant she was recognized as an individual goddess.
-This led to the establishment of her cult by the Oracle of Delphi
+This led to the establishment of her cult by the Oracle of Delphi.

 Worship of Hygeia